AWS Services Overview – Whitepaper – Certification

 4. ElastiCache

-9. A company wants their application to use pre-configured machine image with software installed and configured. which AWS feature can help for the same?
+9. A company wants their application to use pre-configured machine image with software installed and configured.
+Which AWS feature can help for the same?

-1. Amazon Machine Image
+1. Amazon Machine Image (AMI)

 2. AWS CloudFormation